 Skip to Content

-Jitterbit Harmony Google Sheets Get Sheets Activity
+Google Sheets Get Sheets Activity

 Introduction

-Create a Google Sheets Activity
+Create a Google Sheets Get Sheets Activity

 To create an instance of an activity, drag the activity type to the design canvas or copy the activity type and paste it on the design canvas.
-For details, see Creating an Activity Instance in Component Reuse.
+For details, see Create an Activity Instance in Component Reuse.

 Configure a Google Sheets Get Sheets Activity

-Follow these steps to configure a Google Sheets get sheets activity:
+Follow these steps to configure a Google Sheets Get Sheets activity:

 Tip

 Fields with a variable icon Variable icon support using global variables, project variables, and Jitterbit variables.
-Begin typing an open square bracket [ into the field or click the variable icon to display existing variables to choose from.
+Begin either by typing an open square bracket [ into the field or by clicking the variable icon to display a list of the existing variables to choose from.

 • Spreadsheet ID: Enter the ID of the Google Sheets spreadsheet.